Panzerschrek/Square-Wheel/README.md

 Rasterization itself is (obviously) multithreaded, Each thread performs rasterization into its own rectangular screen region.
 HDR postprocessor uses multithreading too, but it gives very little performance increase, since postprocessing is mostly memory-bounding operation.
 Lastly, game code may be executed in parallel with final screen update (BitBlt/SwapBuffers call) for previous frame.

+Some non-rendering code parts use multithreading too.
+This includes map textures loading (in order to speed-up decoding of png/jpg images).
+Renderer loading and map-dependent game logic loading is also performing in parallel.

 ### Materials